joshilp/priority_queue/README.md

 ### 2. What are the most important things to look for when reviewing another team member's code?

 - Check if code solves the initially defined problem, and if it could potentially cause other issues.
 - Check if the code is legible and intuitive without having to read comments and documentation.
-If not, check if documention exits.
+If not, check if documentation exists.
-- Check if code follows DRY, low coupling, and high cohesion princicples.
+- Check if code follows DRY, low coupling, and high cohesion principles.
 - Check if code follows the style guide of the programming language (ex: PEP 8).
 - Check how code handles errors and exceptions, and if there is sufficient logging.
 - Check security of code.
-Ex) Is the author commiting important API keys?
+Ex) Is the author committing important API keys?
 - Check if merge request has details about the problem and how the code solves those problems.
+- If a function is used from an outside source is used

 ### 3. Describe a recent interaction with someone who was non-technical.
 What did you need to communicate and how did you do it?